POSEidon: Face-from-Depth for Driver Pose Estimation: Pose Estimation from depth

 \subsection{POSEidon}

 The \textit{POSEidon} network is mainly obtained as a fusion of three CNNs and has been developed to perform a regression on the 3D pose angles.
-As a result, continuous Euler values -- corresponding to the yaw, pitch and roll angles -- are estimated (see the right part of Fig. \ref{fig:general}).
+As a result, continuous Euler values -- corresponding to the \textit{yaw}, \textit{pitch} and \textit{roll} angles -- are estimated (right part of Fig. \ref{fig:general}).
 The three \textit{POSEidon} components have the same shallow architecture based on 5 convolutional layers with kernel size of $5 \times 5$, $4 \times 4$ and $3 \times 3$, max-pooling is conducted only on the first three layers.
 The first four convolutional layers have 32 filters each, the last one has 128 filters.
 At the end of the network, there are 3 fully connected layers, with 128, 84 and 3 neurons, respectively.
+Also in this case \textit{tanh} function is exploited: we are aware that \textit{ReLU} \cite{nair2010rectified} converges faster, but we obtain better performance in term of accuracy prediction.
 The three networks are fed with different input data types: the first one, directly takes as input the head-cropped depth images; the second one is connected to the \textit{Face-from-Depth} output and the last one operates on motion images, obtained applying the standard \textit{Farneback} algorithm \cite{farneback2001} on pairs of consecutive depth frames.
 A fusion step combines the contributions of the three above described networks: in this case, the last fully connected layer of each component is removed.
-Different fusion approaches that have been proposed in the past \cite{park2016} are investigated.
+Different fusion approaches that have been proposed \cite{park2016} are investigated.
 Given two feature maps $x^a, x^b$ with a certain width $w$ and height $h$, for every feature channel $d^x_a, d^x_b$ and $y \in R^{w \times h \times d}$: \begin{itemize} \item \textbf{Multiplication}: computes the element-wise product of two feature maps, as $ y^{mul}=x^a \circ x^b, d^y = d^x_a = d^x_b $ \item \textbf{Concatenation}: stacks two features maps, without any blend $y^{cat} = [x^a | x^b], d^y = d^x_a + d^x_b$ \item \textbf{Convolution}: stacks and convolves feature maps with a filter $k$ of size $1 \times 1 \times (d^x_a + d^x_b)/2$ and $\beta$ as bias term, $ y^{conv} = y^{cat} \ast k + \beta, \quad d^y = (d^x_a+d^x_b) / 2 $ \end{itemize} Final \textit{POSEidon} framework exploits a combination of two fusing methods, in particular a convolution followed by a concatenation.
 After the fusion step, three fully connected layers composed of 128, 84 and 3 activations respectively and two dropout regularization ($\sigma=0.5$) complete the architecture. \textit{POSEidon} is trained with a double-step procedure.
-First, each composing network is trained with the following $L_2^w$ weighted loss:
+First, each individual network is trained with the following $L_2^w$ weighted loss: